Andonome/lk/distros/void/xbps.md

 > sudo xbps-pkgdb -a

-And if you've found any, you might try:
+And if you've found any, you might reconfigure all packages forcefully:

 > sudo xbps-reconfigure -af

-This reconfigures all packages forcefully.

-If that doesn't help the issue, try to find the broken package and forcefully reinstall:

-> xbps-query -s gnutls

-> sudo xbps-install -f gnutls